m4ym4y/fish-tank-3d/README.md

 - [x] undo/redo in editor
 - [ ] delete objects in editor
 - [ ] prevent editor objects from clipping into tank
+- [ ] allow placement of objects on top of one another
 - [x] embed with settings in url
 - [ ] customize color of fish/props?
 - [ ] click to feed fish